-- different heads, including the impact of debt levels on resource availability in debt-stressed states; - (c) the objective of not only balancing the receipts and expenditure on revenue account of all the states and the union but also generating surpluses for capital investment; - (d) the taxation efforts of the central government and each state government and the potential for additional resource mobilisation; - (e) the level of subsidies required for sustainable and inclusive growth and equitable sharing of subsidies between the central and state governments; - (f) the expenditure on the non-salary component of maintenance and upkeep of capital assets and the non-wage-related maintenance expenditure on Plan schemes to be completed by March 31, 2015 and the norms on the basis of which specific amounts are recommended for the maintenance of capital assets and the manner of monitoring such expenditure; - (g) the need for insulating the pricing of public utility services like drinking water, irrigation, power, and public transport from policy fluctuations through statutory provisions; - (h) the need for making public-sector enterprises competitive and market oriented; listing and disinvestment; relinquishing of non-priority enterprises; - (i) the need to balance management of ecology, environment, and climate change consistent with sustainable economic development; and
+- (c) the objective of not only balancing the receipts and expenditure on revenue account of all the states and the union but also generating surpluses for capital investment; - (d) the taxation efforts of the central government and each state government and the potential for additional resource mobilisation; - (e) the level of subsidies required for sustainable and inclusive growth and equitable sharing of subsidies between the central and state governments; - (f) the expenditure on the non-salary component of maintenance and upkeep of capital assets and the non-wage-related maintenance expenditure on Plan schemes to be completed by March 31, 2015 and the norms on the basis of which specific amounts are recommended for the maintenance of capital assets and the manner of monitoring such expenditure; - (g) the need for insulating the pricing of public utility services like drinking water, irrigation, power, and public transport from policy fluctuations through statutory provisions; - (h) the need for making public-sector enterprises competitive and market oriented; listing and disinvestment; relinquishing of non-priority enterprises; - (i) the need to balance management of ecology, environment, and climate change consistent with sustainable economic development; and - (j) the impact of the proposed goods and services tax on the finances of the Centre and states and the mechanism for compensation in case of any revenue loss.

-- (j) the impact of the proposed goods and services tax on the finances of the Centre and states and the mechanism for compensation in case of any revenue loss. - (iv) To review the present public expenditure management systems and recommend, including- - (a) budgeting and accounting standards and practices; - (b) the existing system of classification of receipts and expenditure; - (c) linking outlays to outputs and outcomes; and - (d) best practices within the country and internationally. - 6.
-To review the present arrangements of financing of Disaster Management with reference to the funds constituted under the Disaster Management Act 2005 and make recommendations. - 7.
-To indicate the basis on which it has arrived at its findings and make available the state-wise estimates of receipts and expenditure.
+- (iv) To review the present public expenditure management systems and recommend, including- - (a) budgeting and accounting standards and practices; - (b) the existing system of classification of receipts and expenditure; - (c) linking outlays to outputs and outcomes; and - (d) best practices within the country and internationally. - (vi) To review the present arrangements of financing of Disaster Management with reference to the funds constituted under the Disaster Management Act 2005 and make recommendations. - (vii) To indicate the basis on which it has arrived at its findings and make available the state-wise estimates of receipts and expenditure.